GregoriaRamirez/gregoriaramirez.github.io/about.md

 # 👩‍💻 About Me

 Hello!
-My name is Gregoria Ramirez,and I am a Computer Science student at Southern New Hampshire University since June 2022.
+My name is Gregoria Ramirez, and I am a Computer Science student at Southern New Hampshire University since June 2022.
 I graduated in May 2025 with my Associate Degree in Computer Science, with a concentration in Software Engineering, and I am graduating in August 2025 with my Bachelor's degree.

 My interest in computer science began with a curiosity about how technology works behind the scenes, from websites and data to the systems that power everyday tools.
 Over time, this curiosity turned into a passion for solving real-world problems through software development and data-driven solutions.
 The decision to change careers came from seeing how rapidly technology is evolving and realizing that I wanted to be part of building and improving the systems that shape our future.